NJIT-WIS/mywebclass-simulation/readme.md

 ## Coming Attractions:
 - Sprint 2 - Designing for Growth
-- Sprint 3 - Web Security
+- Sprint 3 - Building a CMS
-- Sprint 4
+- Sprint 4 - TBD

 # ADD YOUR PROJECT LINKS BELOW THIS